 Paying Attention to Symmetry

 Humans are very sensitive to symmetry in visual patterns.
-Symmetry is detected and recognized very rapidly, and eye fixations are concentrated along the axis of symmetry or the symmetrical center of the patterns.
+Symmetry is detected and recognized very rapidly.
+While viewing symmetrical patterns eye fixations are concentrated along the axis of symmetry or the symmetrical center of the patterns.
 This suggests that symmetry is a highly salient feature.
 Existing computational models of saliency, however, have mainly focused on contrast as a measure of saliency.
 These models do not take symmetry into account.
-In this paper, we discuss local symmetry as a measure of saliency.
-We developed a number of symmetry models and performed an eye-tracking study with human participants viewing photographic images to test the models.
-The results show that the symmetry models better match the human data than the contrast saliency model of Itti, Koch and Niebur .
+In this paper, we discuss local symmetry as measure of saliency.
+We developed a number of symmetry models an performed an eye tracking study with human participants viewing photographic images to test the models.
+The performance of our symmetry models is compared with the contrast saliency model of Itti et al. .
+The results show that the symmetry models better match the human data than the contrast model.
 This indicates that symmetry is a salient structural feature for humans, a finding which can be exploited in computer vision.

 Place, publisher, year, edition, pages

 The British Machine Vision Association and Society for Pattern Recognition , 2008.
 1115-1125 p.

 Saliency Methods, Prediction of Eye Movements, Symmetry Detection

 IdentifiersURN: urn:nbn:se:kth:diva-47173ISBN: 978-1-901725-36-0OAI: oai:DiVA.org:kth-47173DiVA: diva2:454607

 British Machine Vision Conference (BMVC2008)